Weight Management Enhanced Service eligibility alert (HP202)

 The protocol alert performs the following functions:

-1. Identifies patients who are BAME (black and minority ethnic) origin and have a BMI > 27.5
+1. Identifies patients who are BAME (Black, Asian or other minority) ethnicity and have a BMI > 27.5 in the last 12 months

 Why is it important?